Lajos Tscheligi: Early life

 Lajos Tscheligi was born in Budapest from a family of musicians and sculptors.
 His father, a church painter and restorer, gave him the first painting lessons.
 As a boy he found colors, shapes and sounds magical and he was driven by a desire to find an answer to all the turmoil around him.
-His father took him to the church where he worked, and the young Tscheligi learned colors and the exposure to chalk, charcoal and paint.
+His father took him to the church where he worked, and the young Tscheligi learned colors and learned the use of chalk, charcoal and paint.
 At the age of nine he painted his teacher and his artistic aptitude was noticed for the first time.
 At the age of eleven he was commissioned to draw a map of the city of Budapest, which was a great honor and earned him his first money.

 The family could not pay for him to study art.
-However, when the art professor Illés Aladár Edvi saw the portrait of the grandmother that the talented twenty year old had drawn in charcoal, he and his colleague Oskar Glatz enrolled him as a private student and taught him for four years the theoretical and basic principles of painting.
+However, when the art professor Illés Aladár Edvi saw the portrait of the grandmother that the talented twenty-year-old had drawn in charcoal, he and his colleague Oskar Glatz enrolled him as a private student and taught him for four years the theoretical and basic principles of painting.
 The insight of the young art student that there is no art without nature was reflected in his early landscape paintings in oil and pastel.
 "In these images you can feel that the artist is a real Hungarian; he hears the sound of the water, feels the breath of the plain and all the freshness that nature brings", one critic wrote after Tscheligi's first exhibition in September 1943.

 After Second World War

-Tscheligi was in the army and was captured by the Russians and sent to a prison in that country, however he was able to escape.
+Tscheligi was in the army and was captured by the Russians and sent to a prison in that country; however, he was able to escape.

 In 1945 back in Hungary he joined the Hungarian "Union of Fine Arts".
 His desire as an artist was to express his perception of light, vitality and the knowledge of the presence of soul and spirit in color and form.
-His subjects - people, landscapes and events showed strong vibrant expressiveness.
-In 1948 he presented three of his pictures at the centenary exhibition in Budapest, where his father, who he felt spiritually connected to, also showed individual works.
+His subjects – people, landscapes and events – showed strong vibrant expressiveness.
+In 1948 he presented three of his pictures at the centenary exhibition in Budapest, where his father, whom he felt spiritually connected to, also showed individual works.

-The marriage in 1950 to Agnes Csürös and the desire for a family required a stable income.
+His marriage in 1950 to Agnes Csürös and the desire for a family required a stable income.
 Tscheligi studied surveying and worked as a construction manager in Eger in the Bück mountains in order to earn money.
 However his heart and passion was painting, which he did every free minute he had.